Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 It seems our LTE network covers more than 99% of the motorways.
 A good number to call out in a marketing campaign.

-### How many kilometers of UK roads have poor or no LTE coverage?
+### How many kilometers of NL roads have poor or no LTE coverage?

-As an analyst, you might want to find out how many kilometers of motorways in the UK do not have good coverage by our network.
-Let's use the `UK Open Map Data` dataset and build a decay model of our signal using H3 functions from `CARTO’s Analytics Toolbox`.
+As an analyst, you might want to find out how many kilometers of motorways in the NL do not have good coverage by our network.
+Let's use the `NL Open Map Data` dataset and build a decay model of our signal using H3 functions from `CARTO’s Analytics Toolbox`.

 Let's first create our signal decay model for our antennas.
 In the following query, we will create a table with an H3 cell id for each cell tower.
 To get the H3 cell id, we will use the `H3_FROMGEOGPOINT` function.